As an individual, you can choose to deal with the ebb and flow of daily life in only three possible ways -

 "A Central feature of morality is the moral principle.
 We have already noted that moral principles are practical guides to action that differ from legal statutes, rules of etiquette, and even religious rules.
 We must say a word about the features of moral principles.
 Although there is no universal agreement on which traits a moral principle must process, the following traits have received widespread attention: (1) prescriptivity, (2) universalizability, (3) overridingness, (4) publicity, (5) practicability."
 Louis Pojman(28.1)

 It is clear that Bernard Gert conceives of morality in the Social or Altruistic (Kantian) mold -- with the impartial goal of minimizing "evil or harm" in its universal manifestation.
 Ethical behavior by a moral agent is behavior that affects others, and ethical recommendations are arrived at irrespective of the agent's own self-interests.
 Likewise, Paul Bloomfield is characterizing the "standard conception" of morality as Kantian and Altruistic in nature.
 And he emphasizes the impartiality condition that disallows any special consideration for the self-interests of the moral agent.
-Sentiments echoed by Lousi Pojman.
+Sentiments echoed by Louis Pojman.

-Another aspect of this distinction between the Social or Altruistic conception of morality and the Socratic or Personal conception of morality, is the distinction between the Agent-Neutral versus the Agent-Relative conception of morals.
+Another dimension of this distinction between the Social or Altruistic conception of morality and the Socratic or Personal conception of morality, is the distinction between the Agent-Neutral versus the Agent-Relative conception of morals.
 Many philosophers believe that moral and ethical rules and principles should be impartial across moral agents -- in other worlds, should be "agent-neutral".
 According to this assumption, moral rules ought to apply equally to all.
 There should be no special consideration for the acting moral agent.
-Kant’s concept of the "Categorical Imperatives" is the arch-type of this principle.
+Kant’s concept of the "Categorical Imperative" is the arch-type of this principle.
 Many philosophers would agree with Kant, that moral principles ought to be Universalizable and Impartial.
-Because Deontological moral theories are all about absolute agent-neutral rules of behavior, Deontological moral theories are all Kantian in this respect.
+Because Deontological moral theories are all about absolute agent-neutral rules of behavior, Deontological moral theories are all more or less Kantian in this respect.

 The degree to which this attitude is ingrained in, and unquestioned by many moral philosophers, is evidenced by the way that Samuel Scheffler condemns all Consequentialist moral theories by using the attributes of traditional act Utilitarianism.(28.2)